Korea tensions ease slightly as US officials play down war risks

 "I've seen no intelligence that would indicate that we're in that place today," Pompeo told "Fox News Sunday".

+Asian stocks rallied on Monday as investors took heart from the less bellicose rhetoric.

-North Korea reiterated its threats on Monday, with its official KCNA news agency saying "war cannot be blocked by any power if sparks fly due to a small, random incident that was unintentional".
+However, North Korea reiterated its threats, with its official KCNA news agency saying "war cannot be blocked by any power if sparks fly due to a small, random incident that was unintentional".

-"Any second Korean War would have no choice but to spread into a nuclear war," it said in a commentary.
+"Any second Korean War would have no choice but to spread into a nuclear war," it said in a commentary on Monday.

 MISSILE DOUBTS